 - Use an immersion blender to purée the soup or transfer everything to a blender/processor.
 Please do not fill to the brim if using a blender.
 The steam will cause an explosion.

 - Return the mixture to the pot if using a processor/blender.
-Over a low fire or boil function, add coconut milk (cream if you want a creamier version).
+Over a low fire or boil function, add curry powder/paste and coconut milk.

 - Season to taste.

-- Optional: Top it off with more cream, pumpkin, herbs (parsley, rosemary), seeds, dried cranberries or even goji berries if desired.
+- Optional: Top it off with cream, herbs, sliced almonds, seeds, dried cranberries or even goji berries if desired.